 Where shall I start?
 This is one of the most common misunderstandings of qualitative procedures.
 It tells both of the quantitative (how much, how many?) orientation of many buyers and practitioners – and more fundamentally in group work – it demonstrates the failure to take the group seriously!
 It is part of what David Rennie, a brilliant academic commentator on qualitative process calls, “Dragging the chains of positivism along the corridor of qualitative inquiry.”
-Well put David!
+A bit of a fancy metaphor but it makes the point!

-I’m going to tackle the quant. thing first.
-No matter how many people said or didn’t say something in a qualitative study it has no statistical validity if you try to generalise it to National or Regional or Demographic levels.
+I’m going to tackle the quant. bias first.
+No matter how many people said or didn’t say something in a qualitative study it has no statistical validity at National or Regional levels.
 It may have face validity and be a jolly useful insight that happens to scale up, but it is no test for the frequency or universality of the idea across large populations at this early stage.
-However, although every sensible client and researcher knows this, it still emerges as the question people have to ask, because they don’t know a language for better questions.
-It is a failure of the qualitative industry generally to inform and teach our associates better questions to ask of us.
+However, although every sensible client and researcher knows this, it still emerges as the question people ask, because they don’t know a language for better questions.
+It is a failure of the qualitative industry generally to inform and teach our clients better questions to ask of us.

-There are hundreds of things we say just because – well – it’s our turn, we’re due to speak, we’re feeling left out.
-These remarks are likely to be based on winning formulae we’ve used before – which have got us us noticed, past a sticky moment, allayed our inner critic etc. In other words, we say them because we always say them when we’re feeling the need to say something in a situation where we’re trying to do well and must compete for attention with others!
-Groups are full of such utterances and they exist to promote norms and comfort among participants – not to describe deep-felt feelings or motivations about your brand or product.
-Because of this, stuff that lots of people say or agree to is likely to be among the least significant of all the things they say.
+Group remarks are likely to be based on winning formulae we’ve used before – which have got us us noticed, made us feel included, eliminated a sticky moment, allayed our inner critic etc. In other words, we say them because we always say them when we’re feeling the need to say something in a situation where we’re trying to do well and prove ourselves a valuable member of the group.
+Groups are full of such utterances and they promote norms and comfort among participants – they usually DO NOT describe pivotal feelings or motivations about your brand or product.
+Because of this, stuff that lots of people say or agree with is likely to be the least significant of all the things they say.
 In my experience the really telling remarks are those that stand out from the others!
+In other words most of what people say in groups is the ‘small talk’ of groups – establishing norms and functionality.

 As well as feelings, there is usually a tone of voice that the group ‘finds’ after a while.
 If you have too intensive a topic guide, this tone of voice is likely to be dependent – waiting for the next question.
-Such tones are flat, polite, take-it-in-turns in form and resemble people giving answers on a questionnaire in form.
-As moderator you can encourage spontaneity in tone and content by setting challenges for the group which it cannot solve by normative processes.
-We teach these challenges in our Breakthrough Psychology Course.
+Such tones are flat, polite, take-it-in-turns in form and resemble people giving answers on a questionnaire.